academic publications on rapid research and evaluation

 Vindrola-Padros C., Chisnall G., Cooper S., Dowrick A., Djellouli N., Mulcahy Symmons S., Martin S., Singleton G., Vanderslott S., Vera N., Johnson G.A.
 (2020).
 Carrying out rapid qualitative research during a pandemic: Emerging lessons from COVID-19.
 Qualitative Health Research.

 San Juan, N. V., Aceituno, D., Djellouli, N., Sumray, K., Regenold, N., Syversen, A., Mulcahy Symmons S., Dowrick A., Mitchinson, L., Singleton, G., and Vindrola-Padros, C. (2020).
-Healthcare workers′ mental health and wellbeing during the COVID-19 pandemic in the UK: Contrasting guidelines with experiences in practice. medRxiv.
+Mental health and wellbeing of healthcare workers during the COVID-19 pandemic in the UK: Contrasting guidelines with experiences in practice.
+BJPsych Open.

 Vindrola-Padros, C., and Vindrola-Padros, B. (2018).
 Quick and dirty?
 A systematic review of the use of rapid ethnographies in healthcare organisation and delivery.
 BMJ Quality and Safety, 2018.